DOI-ONRR/blog-nrrd/src/pages/four-part-hybrid-testing/index.md

 title: "Accessibility testing for onrr.gov"
 authors:
 - Christine Thomas
 excerpt: "How do you make sure a website is accessible?
-This blog post outlines the four steps we took to ensure accessibility.
-This is our version of four-point hybrid testing.
-We hope that other agencies can apply what we learned here to their own websites."
+This blog post outlines the four steps we took to verify accessibility."
 tags:
 - accessibility
 - 508 compliance
 - screen reader
-date: "2022-10-07"
+date: "2022-12-01"
 ---

 Before launching the newly redesigned [onrr.gov](https://onrr.gov), we wanted to make sure this website was as accessible as possible for all users.
-We previously chronicled our efforts to make all documents on onrr.gov [accessible](https://blog-nrrd.doi.gov/accessibility/), and developed [next steps](https://blog-nrrd.doi.gov/508-Study/) for [508 compliance]( https://www.section508.gov/manage/laws-and-policies/) within ONRR.
+We previously chronicled our efforts to make all documents on onrr.gov [accessible](https://blog-nrrd.doi.gov/accessibility/), and developed [next steps](https://blog-nrrd.doi.gov/508-Study/) for [508 compliance](https://www.section508.gov/manage/laws-and-policies/) within ONRR.
 Part of these next steps was to extend accessibility beyond linked documents to the entire website.

+During the prototyping and design process, we made sure that the new redesign was meeting [WCAG requirements](https://www.w3.org/WAI/WCAG21/quickref/) and was in compliance with [Section 508](https://www.section508.gov/manage/laws-and-policies/).
+We incorporated these accessibility fundamentals from the very beginning of this redesign.

+Even though accessibility was incorporated “from the ground up”, we still needed to make sure that all the accessible functionality within our prototypes and wireframes translated into our final product – the public-facing [onrr.gov](https://onrr.gov).

 So how do you make sure a website is accessible?
-This blog post outlines the four steps we took to ensure accessibility.
+This blog post outlines the four steps we took to verify accessibility.
 This is our version of [four-point hybrid testing]( https://www.boia.org/blog/a-look-at-our-four-point-hybrid-testing).
 We hope that other agencies can apply what we learned here to their own websites.

 ## Step 1: automated Lighthouse accessibility reports